- Degrees & Programs

 - Student Activities

 - Career Services

-Bobby is the principal of Warren County Middle School in Front Royal, Virginia.
-Bobby points to the classroom experience, flexibility, and affordability as keys to his success at APU.
+Bobby Johnston is the principal of Skyline Middle School, Front Royal, VA.
+Bobby points to the classroom experience, flexibility, and affordability as keys to his success as an APU student.
 “APU offered me the flexibility to achieve the goals I had set for myself and my family.
 Without my education at APU, I would not be where I am today.”